Apurvraaj/Apurvraaj/readme.txt

-// this a java program with simple calculator example project
+// this is a java program with simple calculator example project